SecondHalfGames/yakui/README.md

     <p>yakui is a declarative Rust UI library for games.</p>
 </div>

-**yakui is an early work in progress.
+**yakui is a work in progress.
 Feedback is welcome, but mind the dragons, sharp edges, and exposed nails!**

 yakui combines a layout model inspired by [Flutter] with the ease-of-use of an immediate mode UI library like [Dear Imgui] or [egui].